wannabehero/gh-aipr/README.md

 # gh-aipr

-Github CLI extension to generate pull requests titles and descriptions based on your current branch commits and the diff.
+GitHub CLI extension to generate pull request titles and descriptions based on your current branch commits and the diff.

 ## Installation